 - Local community

-Some of the main differences between shareholders and stakeholders are their motivations and timeframe.
+Some main differences between shareholders and stakeholders are their motivations and timeframe.

 Motivation

 Few would be surprised to learn that shareholders are primarily interested in a company’s stock price.
-While some shareholders may take an active interest in the company’s operations, others could care less as long as its stock performance is on point.
+While some shareholders may take an active interest in the company’s operations, others could care less if its stock performance is on point.

-Stakeholders, on the other hand, have a long-term interest in the company’s profits.
+On the other hand, stakeholders are interested in the company’s profits in the long term.
 While stock appreciation is certainly nice, their motivation centers more around the company’s long-term health.
 They may be interested in things like a company’s ESG performance, for instance, and willing to sacrifice short-term profits in favor of long-term goals.

-Stakeholders may completely disagree, due to concerns about the quality of the products the company sells and the impact such tactics could have on its long-term operation.
+Stakeholders may completely disagree due to concerns about the quality of the company’s products and the impact such tactics could have on its long-term operation.

 See Related: How to Start Investing With Purpose